 User guide

-Setting up a new webhook
+Setting up a new webhook in a chat room

 You can find the specifications of the MessageML v2 under the following link: MessageML v2 Specifications.